btnguyenPersonal/edit/README.md

         - vim keys (bruh)
     - ( ) -> get out of current indent level brace / paren and start at ^
     - q macros
-    - cursor freakout
-    - gg on V
-    - G and gg on dot
     - delete for /
     - habit: use cib for params
-    - save point changing snapshot for isSaved
-    - improve render a lot to not rerender, and save lines for the color instead of by char
-    - gc deleting when //comment is close
 ## blocked
+    - deal with wrapping lines // lol just don't worry about it
 ## in progress
+## done
+    - save point changing snapshot for isSaved
     - / ? n N // way to store & search for stuff (maybe make menu and have search/replace too?)
         - / sets to slash mode
         - type whatever searches (ignorecase)